IchenSung/car-emission-forecast/README.md

 ## Project Structure
 - Raw and cleaned datasets
 - Data cleaning, EDA, and modeling notebooks
-- SQL scripts for database management and queries
+- SQL scripts for database management, queries, and integration with AWS RDS (MariaDB).
 - Summary of findings and results
 - Project documentation